 “A lot of parents don’t realize that feeding disorders are a combination of medical, oral-motor, sensory, and behavioral factors.
 They require a multi-disciplinary approach to assessment and treatment”

-In the meantime, find tips for tackling feeding issues at home and learn more about our collaborative approach to feeding therapy—which incorporates play-based, child-led, and sensory-focused strategies as well as ABA—in “15 Tips to Make Food Fun For Children (so They Want to Eat!).”
+In the meantime, find tips for tackling feeding issues at home and learn more about our collaborative approach to feeding therapy —which incorporates play-based, child-led, and sensory-focused strategies as well as ABA— in our Feeding Therapy videos on the MeBe Family YouTube channel.

 Or, contact us with your feeding therapy questions or concerns!